KTH-Library/kdr-invenio-migrator/README.md

 ## TODOS
-- [ ] Add submit to community step.
+- [x] Add submit to community step.
-- [ ] Add approve and publish step.
+- [x] Add approve step.
-- [ ] First Zenodo request should save the response to a file and then read from it and only fetch if the file is not present or empty.
-- [ ] Refactor the code for source and destination to be more generic.
-- [ ] Make the fields mappings more generic.
+- [ ] Add a publish as cli option.
 - [ ] Add single record cli command.
-- [ ] Add a publish as an option.
+- [ ] First Zenodo request should save the response to a file and then read from it (not DB for simplicity) and only fetch if the file is not present or empty.
+- [x] Refactor the code for source and destination to be more generic.
+- [x] Make the fields mappings more generic.
 - [ ] Add cli command to remove all draft records (currently using Postman action).